-Here we’ll shine the spotlight on 9 online study tools dedicated to being a your new best study-buddy.
+Here we’ll shine the spotlight on 9 online study tools dedicated to being your new best study-buddy.
 Whether it’s time management, digital flashcards, self-made quizzes, study games, or other educational tools, these sites and apps can help students of any age get ready for upcoming tests, all for the low, low price of absolutely free.

 Visual learners, rejoice.
 What makes this site unique are the mind maps, a web of information that breaks down broad subjects into smaller topics.
-When a you create a map, it allows you to see how things are connected — this helps with both memorization and understanding.
+When you create a map, it allows you to see how things are connected — this helps with both memorization and understanding.

-The site also has numerous other helpful features like flashcards, a note taking platform, self-created quizzes, study planner, a collaboration tool, and a way to track how much you’re learning.
+The site also has numerous other helpful features like flashcards, a note-taking platform, self-created quizzes, study planner, a collaboration tool, and a way to track how much you’re learning.
 This versatile tool is also available across multiple platforms for studying on the go.

 The two games, Scatter and Space Race, allow you to learn the material and have fun doing it.
-In Scatter, users drag definitions or information to their related counterpart as quickly as they can, clearing the screen.
+In Scatter, users drag definitions or information to their related counterparts as quickly as they can, clearing the screen.
 In Space Race, definitions scroll across the screen and you type in the correct word or phrase associated with it before the definition reaches the end of the screen.
 With leader-boards and high-scores, you can compete to get the best times, adding the motivation of competition to your studying.

-Studying can sometimes cover several different platforms, but with Evernote all of your notes, information, and research can be collaborated together in one place.
+Studying can sometimes cover several different platforms, but with Evernote, all of your notes, information, and research can be together in one place.
 An invaluable organizational tool, this site can sync your info across computers and phones, share with other users, gather web-clips, and create all from one central platform.

-Evernote can be used in a multitude of ways: keeping research paper information in order, organizing presentation notes, creating study guides off of in-class note taking, not to mention everyday non-school related tasks, too.
+Evernote can be used in a multitude of ways: keeping research paper information in order, organizing presentation notes, creating study guides off of in-class note-taking, not to mention everyday non-school related tasks, too.